-The value in Box 1 is lower than the values in Boxes 3, 5, 16, and 18.
-You can also see that there are W-2 Box 12 codes and values.
-And, there is a check mark in Box 13.
+The value in Box 1 is lower than the values in Boxes 3 and 5.
+You can also see that there is a checkmark in Box 13.

-This example Form W-2 shows that the employee contributed $1,000 to a pre-tax retirement plan, reducing their taxable wages by $1,000.
+This example Form W-2 shows that the employee contributed to a pre-tax retirement plan, reducing their taxable wages.
 However, the retirement contribution is still subject to Social Security and Medicare taxes.
-Further, the employee works in a locality that does not exempt retirement contributions from state income tax.
-Therefore, the retirement contribution is still subject to state and local income taxes.

 Looking for a reliable provider to file Forms W-2 for you?
 Patriot Software’s Full Service payroll services will file Forms W-2 on your behalf.
 All you have to do is print out the employee copies for distribution.
 Get your free trial now!